HMS Royal George (1827)

-HMS Royal George was a 120-gun first-rate three-decker ship of the line built for the Royal Navy during the 1820s.
-The ship was completed in 1827, but remained in ordinary until 1850.
-She was converted into a steam-powered ship in 1852–1853 and rearmed.
+HMS Royal George was a first-rate, modified built for the Royal Navy (RN) during the 1820s.
+Armed with 120 guns and completed in 1827, she was immediately placed in reserve, or "in ordinary" as the RN termed it.
+The ship was converted to screw power in 1852–1853 during a naval arms race between Britain and France.
+Royal George was assigned to the Baltic Fleet during the Crimean War of 1854–1856 with the Russian Empire, but saw no combat during the war.
+She was used as a troopship to bring troops back to Britain after the war.
+After serving as a guard ship in 1858, the ship was razeed down to a two-deck, 89-gun second rate in 1860.
+Royal George served as a guard ship in Ireland from 1864 to 1869 until she was paid off at the end of that year.
+The ship was sold for scrap in 1875.

 Description

 The Caledonia class was an improved version of with additional freeboard to allow them to fight all their guns in heavy weather.
-Royal George had an extra layer of fir added to her hull to improve her stability.
-She measured 207 ft 8 in on the gundeck and 171 ft on the keel.
-She had a beam of 54 ft 7 in, a depth of hold of 23 ft 2 in, a draught of 18 ft 3 in and had a tonnage of 261517/94 tons burthen.
-The ship's armament was authorized as 120 muzzle-loading, smoothbore guns that consisted of thirty-two 32-pounder (56 cwt) guns on her lower gundeck, thirty-four 24-pounder 49 cwt guns on her middle gundeck and thirty-six 24-pounder Congreve guns on her upper gundeck.
+Royal George was modified with an extra layer of fir added to her hull to improve ability to carry the heavier weight of her new armament of all 32-pounder guns.
+She measured 205 ft 8 in on the gun deck and 171 ft on the keel.
+The ship had a beam of 54 ft 7 in, a depth of hold of 23 ft 2 in, and a tonnage of 2,615 17/94 tons burthen.
+Her crew numbered 900 officers and ratings.
+Royal George had three masts and was ship rigged.

+The ship's armament was authorized as 120 muzzle-loading, smoothbore guns that consisted of thirty-two 32-pounder (56 cwt) guns on her lower gun deck, thirty-four 24-pounder (49 cwt) guns on her middle gun deck and thirty-six 24-pounder Congreve guns on her upper gun deck.
 A pair of 12-pounder guns and two 32-pounder carronades were intended for her forecastle and six 12-pounders and ten 32-pounder carronades for her quarterdeck.

-Royal Georges authorized armament was changed in 1840 with the 32-pounders on the lower gundeck replaced by thirty 56 cwt models and a pair of 60 cwt 68-pounder guns.
-The 24-pounders on the middle gundeck were exchanged for thirty-two 56 cwt 32-pounders and a pair of 60 cwt 68-pounders while the 24-pounders on the upper gun deck were replaced by 40 cwt 32-pounders.
-A dozen cwt 32-pounder carronades replaced all of the guns on the quarterdeck and forecastle received four 25 cwt 32-pounders.
-All the guns on the poop deck were removed.

-In 1852–1853 she was fitted with screw propulsion.